 San Antonio Dog Bite Lawyer

 You probably haven’t given dog bites much thought—unless you’ve been bitten by a dog.
 Dog bites are more common than people imagine, and they can lead to serious injuries.
+Read on to learn more about how to recover compensation with the help of a San Antonio dog bite lawyer.

 A dog bite victims’ rights group conducted a 13-year study and determined that Texas leads the nation in fatal dog bites.
 From 2005 to 2013, 34 Texans died as a result of dog bites.
 Pit bulls caused 26 of the deaths, calling into question the state’s one bite rule.
 While most states hold dog owners strictly liable for any injuries caused by their dogs, Texas law only holds negligent owners liable.
 While dog bite fatalities remain low, dog bite injuries in Texas continue to rise.
 For example, State Farm Insurance handled 168 dog bite claims in 2016, a 15 percent increase from 2015.